 - As a parent, you can use Location Sharing as a helpful tool to ensure the best for your family and start healthy conversations, rather than imposing consequences.

-- Think about the “opt-in/opt-out” feature that comes with using Life360.
+- Think about the “opt-in/opt-out” and Bubbles feature that comes with using Life360.
 What are the expectations around when Location Sharing is turned on or off?
+Or when is it OK to use a Life360 Bubble?

-- If it’s okay to turn it off, what is your family’s routine around that?
+- If it’s okay to turn it off or use a Bubble, what is your family’s routine around that?
 Does there need to be a text to Mom or Dad?
 Does your teen need permission beforehand?
 What about for you as a parent?
 Will there ever be situations where you would turn off Location Sharing and how will your kids know to expect that?
 Discuss these types of questions and expectations early on to make sure each family member is on the same page.

 Talk it out